hippke/tls/docs/source/Python interface.rst

 Define data for a search
 ------------------------

-.. class:: TransitLeastSquares.model(t, y, dy)
+.. class:: transitleastsquares.model(t, y, dy)

 :t: *(array)* Time series of the data (**in units of days**)
 :y: *(array)* Flux series of the data, so that ``1`` is nominal flux (out of transit) and ``0`` is darkness.
 A transit may be represented by a flux of e.g., ``0.99``